steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer_architecture.md

 have failed.
 All successfully loaded pending commits will be aborted, then the failure reported.

-Similarly, a failure to save the `.pendingset` file will trigger an abort of all its pending uploads.
+Similarly, a failure to save the `.pendingSet` file will trigger an abort of all its pending uploads.

 #### Job Commit

-The job committer loads all `.pendingset` files in its job attempt directory.
+The job committer loads all `.pendingSet` files in its job attempt directory.

 A failure to load any of these files is considered a job failure; all pendingsets which could be loaded will be aborted.